decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The first ciphersuite uses the hash-to-curve suite `BLS12381G1_XOF:SHAKE-256_SSWU_RO_`, defined by this document in [Appendix A.1](#bls12-381-hash_to_curve-def), which is based on the SHAKE-256 extendable output function, as defined in Section 6.2 of [@!SHA3].

-The second ciphersuite uses the hash-to-curve suite `BLS12381G1_XMD:SHA-256_SSWU_RO_`, defined in Section 8.8.1 of the [@!I-D.irtf-cfrg-hash-to-curve] document, which is based on the SHA-256, as defined in Section 6.2 of [@!SHA2] .
+The second ciphersuite uses the hash-to-curve suite `BLS12381G1_XMD:SHA-256_SSWU_RO_`, defined in Section 8.8.1 of the [@!RFC9380] document, which is based on the SHA-256, as defined in Section 6.2 of [@!SHA2] .

 For both ciphersuites defined in this section, the fixed point `P1` of G1 is defined as the output of the `create_generators` procedure defined in (#generators-calculation) instantiated with the parameters defined by each ciphersuite, with the inputs `count = 1`, not supplying an `api_id` value and making use of the following "Definitions" for the `seed_dst`, `generator_dst` and `generator_seed` variables;